-The Perhentian Islands offers tourist-free tropical beaches, spectacular snorkelling conditions and affordable scuba diving schools.
-While the tourist trail might involve trips to both Penang and Langkawi, northeast Malaysia’s islands have a refreshing lack of commercialisation.
-Rather than cars and motorbikes, tourists find jungle trails and water taxis.
-But the chance to visit this paradise comes at a cost which keeps visitors at bay.
-Be prepared for a full day of travel including flights, two-hour bus journeys and a stomach-churning boat ride.
+The Perhentian Islands offer tourist-free tropical beaches, spectacular snorkelling conditions and affordable scuba diving schools.
+While the tourist trail might lead you to Penang or Langkawi, these islands are surprisingly uncommercial.
+Rather than cars and motorbikes, you’ll find jungle trails and water taxis.
+But the chance to visit this paradise comes at a cost, which is the schlepp to get here.
+Be prepared for a full day of travel including flights, a two-hour bus journey and a bumpy half-hour boat ride.

-The Perhentian’s most tempting characteristic directly relates to the challenges of getting to the islands.
+The Perhentians’ most tempting characteristic directly relates to the challenge of getting here.
 Visitors need to either take a domestic flight or travel eight hours by road from Kuala Lumpur.
-If you fly, you’ll either arrive a Kuala Terengganu or Kota Bahru in neighbouring Kelantan State.
+If you fly, you’ll head to Kuala Terengganu or Kota Bahru in neighbouring Kelantan state.
 From the airport, it’s a bus ride to Kuala Besut.
-The ferry covers the 20 kilometres (12.4 miles) to the Perhentian Islands.
-Be aware that the boats stop operating after 4pm.
-Plan to arrive in Kuala Besut as early as possible.
-Or book a night in either Kota Bahru or Kuala Terengganu.
+The ferry covers the 20km (12mi) to the Perhentian Islands, but be aware that the boats stop operating after 4pm, so time your arrival in Kuala Besut as early as possible.
+Alternatively, you could book a night in either Kota Bahru or Kuala Terengganu.

-Foreign tourists need to pay RM30 ($7.40 USD) as a conservation fee while Malaysian citizens pay RM5 ($1.20 USD).
+Foreign tourists need to pay a RM30 (US$7) conservation fee, while Malaysian citizens pay RM5 (US$1).
 This is valid for three days (nobody checks and it’s more of an excuse to charge an admission fee).
 Because of the Eastern Monsoon, the Perhentian Islands only open for business between April and September.
 Choppy water, torrential rain and storms close much of the islands during the rainy season.

-Here are the essentials about how to travel to the Perhentian Islands include flying, taking the bus and what to expect with the ferry.
-We strongly recommend flying to Kota Bahru which cuts travel time in half.
+Here are the essentials about how to travel to the Perhentian Islands; they include flying, taking the bus and what to expect with the ferry.
+We strongly recommend flying to Kota Bahru, which cuts travel time in half.
 Be prepared for three (or four) legs of the journey.
-Allocate a full day from departure to checking in at the Perhentian Islands.
+Allocate a full day from departure to checking in at your beachfront idyll on the Perhentian Islands.

-Flying into Kuala Terengganu from either Kuala Lumpur or Johor Bahru is an option too.
-Terengganu’s state capital lies approximately 110 kilometres (68.4 miles) south of Kuala Besut.
-Unless you want to explore more of the city, we don’t recommend this option since it takes twice as long to get to the port compared to Kota Bahru.
-If you choose this way to travel to the Perhentian Islands, take the bus to nearby Jerteh.
-Almost all buses heading north pass through this small town (expect a two-hour journey).
+Flying into Kuala Terengganu from either Kuala Lumpur or Johor Bahru is an option, too.
+The Terengganu state capital lies 110km (68.4mi) south of Kuala Besut.
+Unless you want to explore more of the city, we don’t recommend this option, since it takes twice as long to get to the port compared to flying into Kota Bahru.
+However, if you want to see Kuala Terengganu as well, and choose this way to travel to the Perhentian Islands, then take the bus to nearby Jerteh.
+Almost all buses heading north pass through this small town – expect a two-hour journey.
 From Jerteh, get a taxi to Kuala Besut.